sy-wwww/elliptical-test/README.md

 ## Level

-*elliptical_test.m* -- This script calculates the elliptical test statistic T_n, as well as an estimate for its variance, and its p-value.
+*elliptical_test.m* -- This script calculates the elliptical test statistic $T_n$, as well as an estimate for its variance, and its p-value.
+\
 *setting.m* -- This script contains the settings used in Section 4.1 to assess the level of the proposed test.

 *elliptical_level.m* -- This script calculates the empirical level for the proposed test with a 5% nominal level.